Multi-Head, Multi-Query, and Group-Query Attention

 When FP8 quantization is activated, the attention can be further accelerated by enabling FP8 Context FMHA (use_fp8_context_fmha = enable).

-This is an experimental feature only supported on Hopper.
+Please be aware that this is an experimental feature only supported on Hopper.
 If you notice a significant decrease in accuracy, it is recommended to disable it.

 Generation Phase